HermanL02/WarwickUniversity-Notes/CS915 Revision.md

 ## Buffer Overflow
 - Text Data BSS segment heap stack
 - How EBP used to indicate memory address?
-- Steps to inject malicious code in buffe
+- Steps to inject malicious code in buffer overflow
+- Jumping in the malicious code: Filling NOP, spraying return address RT
+-